learn-co-curriculum/dsc-pipelines/README.md

 Note that the above pipeline simply creates one pipeline for a training set, and evaluates on a test set.
 Is it possible to create a pipeline that performs grid search?
 And Cross-Validation?
 Yes we can!

 Some code is shown below.
 You simply create the pipe the way we did it before.
 Next, you create a parameter grid.
 When this is all done, you use the function `GridSearchCV()`, which you've seen before, and specify the pipeline as the estimator and the parameter grid.
-You also have to define how many folds you'll use in your crossvalisation.
+You also have to define how many folds you'll use in your cross-validation.

 ```python
 # Create the pipeline